 A nice set of drapes can take a room from boring to beautiful in the blink of an eye.
 Some may argue that no room is complete without window treatments.
 But even the most beautiful set of drapes won't do a room any good if they're not properly hung.
-Before you just toss them up without a second thought, make sure you know how to hang drapes the right way.
+Before you install your window treatments, make sure you know how to hang them the right way.

 The trickiest part of hanging drapes is knowing where to put the curtain rod.
 It differs based on a few factors including the style of the window, the type of window covering, and the height of the ceiling.

 How Height Impacts Curtain Rod Placement

 Use these tips to make sure you place your rods at the right height: